Eng-Jasper/eng-jasper.github.io/_pages/Research.md

 **This project aims to:**

-- Improve how HVDC thyristor turn-off dynamics are studied
+- Improve how HVDC thyristor turn-off dynamics are studied.

-- Provide a practical tool for researchers and system designers
+- Provide a practical tool for researchers and system designers.

-- Lay the groundwork for future development in this area
+- Lay the groundwork for future development in this area.

 The model is currently being refined for academic publication and is under consideration for patenting, due to its potential to fill a critical gap in power electronics simulation.